 Of course, when a company isn't in the EP's hometown or country, there is always the possibility of staying abroad.
 "A few years ago we had an EP who went to Japan from our local committee," Chen recalls, "and after his internship he was given an open-ended job offer with the same company for the next ten years.
 So he could go back any time within the next ten years and he would have a job with the company."

-If you're interested in interning abroad with AIESEC, the first step is getting in contact with your local committee, either by stopping by or inputting your information on the "Join Us" Page.
+If you're interested in interning abroad with AIESEC, the first step is getting in contact with your local committee, visit the AIESEC internship website.